teamcons/Unity-glass/README.md

-### What i dream of and know i can
+### Probably attainable by me
-- Glassy effect fully work
+- Glassy effect be more precise, animated, and less crude
-- Small indicators
+- Small arrow indicators for focus and opened apps
-- Basic optional standalone dock
 - Glassy right click menu
 - Settings : Change launcher to traditional (old one from 14.04), modern (Ubuntu Unity now), Yaru (Basic symbolic circle of friends)
+- Also choose glass encasing to be elegant case or awkward squircle ?

 ### I cant the following please contribute dear stranger
-- Bring from Dash-to-dock "focus, app spread, (minimize)", Unity backlights, autohide (dumb or smart)
+- Closer to Unity7
 - Cleaner colored backlights with animations like it "fukken shine" like my alter would say
 - Adaptive colour for the dash according to wallpaper.
 Its so cool i cant even
 - 3D accordion effect, i guess it requires some CSS rotate and some animation magic and all.
 Id love it if someone offered the feature